dilipabc/node_frame_1/README.md

     ```
 	$ npm install nodemon -g
     $ npm install knex -g
     $ npm install node-cmd -g
     $ npm install forever -g
 	```

 6. Start the application

     ```
+    //This is for development server
+    $ nodemon app.js
+    //This is for live server
     $ forever start -c nodemon app.js
     ```

 ## Dependencies

 With the Help of following node modules we are create this node js framework.
 These modules are very power full and easy to handle in nodejs.

     * base64-img              * body-parser               * bookshelf
     * bookshelf-eloquent      * bookshelf-soft-delete     * commander